christybell/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+May is the best month to launch a theater Kickstarter campaign.

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?